bumble-tech/appyx/documentation/index.md

 - **Navigate directly from code** – In a type-safe way, without boilerplate
 - **Gain control of navigation state** – Making your navigation unit-testable
 - **Complete control over operations and behaviour** – Use and extend the back stack or the view pager from the library, or build your own
+- **Your own navigation** – With Appyx, you can define your own navigation models
 - **Use any animation for transitions** – Anything you can represent with Compose `Modifiers`